dduportal-dockerfiles/bats/README.md

 ## Usage

 From here, just pre-download the image from the registry :

 ```
 $ docker pull dduportal/bats:0.4.0
-# It is strongly recommended to use tags, even if dduportal/bats will work as latest tag is implied
 ```

+It is strongly recommended to use tags, even if dduportal/bats will work as latest tag is implied.

 Then you have to choices : running directly your test or build your own, which enable you to embed your tests.